Erick-Helmeczi/PeakMeister/README.md

   * Convert all your data files to open-source mzML files and save them in the folder titled "mzML Files"
   * Provide a targeted mass list and corresponding parameters using the provided "Mass List and Parameters.xlsx" template

-Using the project file to open the R script titled "code" and execute the script to begin pre-processing your data
+Use the project file to open the R script titled "code" and execute the script to begin pre-processing your data

 ### Detailed Usage